 What I Learned From Scouting Venues Across Europe in 2025 (and why it changes everything)

-At Derin Klos, one of our 4 approach pillars is Venue Scouting Concierge, which is why, in 2025, I spent a big part of the year doing the work most couples assume is optional.
-I walked into venues in real life, timed the light, listened to the sound, checked access roads, reviewed contracts, and asked the slightly annoying questions that save you from expensive surprises later.
+In 2025 I spent a significant part of the year doing the work most couples assume is optional.
+I walked into venues across Europe in real life - timed the light, listened to the sound, checked access roads, reviewed contracts, and asked the slightly annoying questions that save you from expensive surprises later.

 The January venue deposit rush is real, and it is why this matters